aanunez/tortilla8/README.md

 ### Guacamole

 Emulator for the Chip8 language/system.
 The emulator has no display, for that you should use platter or nacho.
 There are currently no known major bugs in guacamole, however there are oddoties in Chip-8 in general (see abve in the 'What is Chip8' section).
+Guacamole makes use of two other modules: 'emulation_error' which houses a simple enum to determine the severity of an error that occured within the emulation and not one raised by python, and 'instructions' which contains a function for every Chip-8 opcode.

 ### Platter